Work with Shubham

 CLS is deceptively hard to debug because it often doesn't appear in Lighthouse.
 Lighthouse measures CLS on a simulated load with a clean cache.
 Real CLS happens when:

-On ShipGlobal, our CLS was 0.18.
+Our CLS was 0.18.
 In practice, vendors saw the order table jump down when the pagination bar loaded.
 A small thing.
 It happened on every page visit.
 Multiply that by 30 visits a day per vendor across hundreds of vendors and it's a constant source of friction that nobody files a bug report about.
 Nobody files a bug that says "the page jumped."
 They just quietly stop using the product.

 Fallback fonts have different metrics than your custom font.
 When Inter loads, text that was rendering in Arial reflows to match Inter's line height, letter spacing, and word spacing.
 Paragraphs shift.
 Buttons resize.
 That's your CLS.